 I have now been proven right about the children having problems, but there is nothing I could do while I was trapped abroad.
 My wife had very serious anger issues that she brought into our marriage and I had to give in to her for the children’s sake.

-Later, my wife violently screamed at me for my answer because her mother had asked her the same question and she had told her something completely untrue, which turned out to be a regular occurrence with her parents and in our private life as well.
+Later, my wife violently screamed at me for my answer because her mother had asked her the same question and she had told her something completely untrue, because she said she didn’t want her parents to know anything about our private life.
+This turned out to be a regular occurrence with her parents and in our personal life as well so I felt it was too dangerous to say anything, not knowing what my wife would want.
 I couldn’t trust her anymore or believe anything she said.

 I completely disagreed with this and told my wife there was a reason they had an adult rating.
 She again refused to listen and said I didn’t know what I was talking about.

 We already didn’t have enough money for all of us to eat, but my wife would buy our son anything he wanted.
 His favorite toy was a life-sized doll of a character from his favorite adult horror film.
 It came with a rubber knife that it killed people with in the films.
 My wife spent over one hundred dollars to order it and have it shipped from the U.S. This was a significant part of our monthly income, which I had little access to.

 I would throw away the horror films, but she told our son this was because I was mean, not that I loved and cared about him and thought he shouldn’t be watching them.
 Every time I threw them away, she would only buy him more.
 This is another reason I stopped eating regularly.
 The only control I had was to get rid of the horror films, even at the cost of my health.